As a new aquarium owner, you’ll spend a lot of time researching and investigating which fish and how many fish per gallon will be ideal for your tank.

 So, how many fish per gallon is optimum for you?
 Do your research and make an informed decision because the right fish density depends on many factors.

-Keep in mind, a little bit of breathing room goes a long way to maintaining optimal water quality and healthy, stress-free fish!
+Keep in mind, that a little bit of breathing room goes a long way to maintaining optimal water quality and healthy, stress-free fish!
 A much better rule is to always stay on the conservative side and never try for the maximum capacity.

 If you find this article, please share, and you can share your thoughts as well; just leave a comment below.